MCausc78/discord.py-oauth2/docs/guide/relationships.rst

 .. warning::

-    While discord.py-oauth2 allows you to manage user's relationships, **you never should not act without their explicit consent**.
+    While discord.py-oauth2 allows you to manage user's relationships, **you should never act without their explicit consent**.
 You generally should not send or accept friend requests automatically.
 You should manage relationships only when requested by the user.

 The following table demonstrates differences between platform-wide and in-game relationships: